 - Only the chosen revision of a source Item is acquired, and not all revisions that may exist for that Item.

 - When acquiring a revision of a source Component or Managed Schematic Sheet Item, all linked child Items will also be acquired:

 - Component Item - applicable revisions of following linked child objects: Symbol Item, Footprint Item(s), 3D Model Item(s), Simulation Model Item, Component Template Item, Datasheet Item(s).

 - Managed Sheet Item - applicable revisions of following linked child objects: Component Item(s), Symbol Item(s), Footprint Item(s), 3D Model Item(s), Simulation Model Item(s), Component Template Item(s), Datasheet Item(s), Schematic Template Item.

 - The lifecycle of an acquired source Item revision will assume the initial 'post-release' state, as determined by the assigned lifecycle definition for the target Item.
 Any lifecycle history for the source Item revision will simply be ignored.

 - If a child Item of a chosen source Component/Managed Schematic Sheet Item can not, for whatever reason, be acquired, then acquisition of that chosen Component/Managed Schematic Sheet Item will not proceed.

 Specifying Source & Target Servers

-The two Servers involved in the acquisition are specified in the top region of the Content Cart dialog.
-The source Server is automatically determined, based on the residence of the Item Revision(s) you have specified to acquire.
-The target Server will be the one that you are currently signed into.
-If connected to multiple Servers, simply click on the target Server's name, or on the control to its right, to access a drop-down listing of currently connected Servers.
-Switch Servers as required.
+The two servers involved in the acquisition are specified in the top region of the Content Cart dialog.
+The source server is automatically determined, based on the residence of the Item Revision(s) you have specified to acquire.
+The target server will be the one that you are currently signed into.
+If connected to multiple servers, click on the target server's name, or on the control to its right, to access a drop-down listing of currently connected servers.
+Switch servers as required.